PhilKers/BreadCrumbControl/README.md

 This control is compatible with iOS 8.
 Swift 3.0 compatible.

-# Installation in xcode project
+# Installation in Xcode project

 It is a very easy control to include in your project.